Finding a New Physician

-- Does the doctor speak Spanish?
+- Does the physician speak Spanish?
 (Or whatever language you may need)

-- Can I reach the doctor after hours?
+- Can I reach the physician after hours?

 Word of mouth is usually a good referral source, as well.
 Remember though, that your friend's expectations of a physician may not match yours.
-Meet the doctor yourself before making any final decisions.
+Meet the physician yourself before making any final decisions.

-Perhaps the best way to determine if a physician is a good match for you is to book an appointment or consultation to meet him, before addressing your specific health problem(s).
-Most offices will accommodate your request for an interview and will usually charge you for a brief office visit, depending on how long the meeting takes.
+Perhaps the best way to determine if a physician is a good match for you is to book an appointment or consultation to meet them, before addressing your specific health problem(s).
+Most offices will accommodate your request for an interview and may charge you for a brief office visit, depending on how long the meeting takes.
 Ask about the office fee policy prior to the interview.

 During your interview, be aware of your instincts and first reaction when meeting the physician.

-- Does she maintain eye contact with you?
+- Does the physician make eye contact with you?